The Hidden Orca Behaviours You’ll Only See in the Wild

 I’ve talked to Rachael before about her various contributions to marine sustainability and conservation in BC, but for someone so heavily invested in the future of these animals, it’s important to understand the origins of that obsession.

 “The other part is education.
 When you can take people out who really identify with killer whales with what they’ve seen in documentaries or in captivity, and to look deeper into their personalities is so important.
-“Hey, this is Blackberry or that’s Polaris and Polaris has a sister and an uncle that’s younger than her daughter,” these types of connections made within the family unit humanize the whales and help the public understand how intelligent and caring they are.”
+“Hey, this is Blackberry, or that’s Polaris and Polaris has a sister and an uncle that’s younger than her daughter,” these types of connections made within the family unit humanize the whales and helps the public understand how intelligent and caring they are.”

-Their social structure, language, feeding habits, how they’re specialized into distinct populations that don’t interbreed with other populations; these elements are all part of Rachael’s message to the public because the more people care about something, the more likely they’ll be willing to help protect it, either with action, words or simple awareness.
+Their social structure, language, feeding habits, how they’re specialized into distinct populations that don’t interbreed with other populations; these elements are all part of Rachael’s message to the public, because the more people care about something, the more likely they’ll be willing to help protect it, either with action, words or simple awareness.

 Here’s the rest of my interview with Orca Spirit’s Rachael Merrett.

 Kelvin: What are some of the typical orca activities human beings can only experience close up in the wild?